ishandutta2007/free-api/README.md

  - Plant identification (can be called online) : Plant identification supports more than 20,000 universal plant identification Near —— <a href="https://www.free-api.com/doc/24" target='_blank'> Interface address </a>

- - Animal recognition (may be Call online) : Support thousands of animal identification, interface return name-<a href="https://www.free-api.com/doc/25" target='_blank'> interface address < / a>
+ - Animal recognition (may be Call online) : Support thousands of animal identification, interface return name-<a href="https://www.free-api.com/doc/25" target='_blank'> interface address </a>

  - Identification of dishes (can be called online) : Identifies more than 50,000 dishes, the interface returns the name of the dish, —— <a href="https://www.free-api.com/doc/26" target='_ blank'> Interface address </a>